Premier Hockey Federation: Isobel Cup championship

 Harrison Browne of the Buffalo Beauts lifts the Isobel Cup in 2017.

 The Isobel Cup, the league's championship trophy, was awarded annually to the league playoff champion at the end of each season.
-The trophy was named after Lady Isobel Gathorne-Hardy, the daughter of Frederick Stanley, 16th Earl of Derby, the namesake of the Stanley Cup.
+The trophy was named after Lady Isobel Gathorne-Hardy, the daughter of Frederick Stanley, 16th Earl of Derby and the namesake of the Stanley Cup.
 The front of the trophy is engraved:"The Lady Isobel Gathorne-Hardy Cup 1875–1963.
 This Cup, shall be awarded annually to the greatest professional women's hockey team in North America.
 All who pursue this Cup, pursue a dream; a dream born with Isobel, that shall never die.
 EST. 2016."The Boston Pride won the inaugural championship in 2016.
-The Buffalo Beauts earned the most appearances in the Isobel Cup championship with four straight appearances from 2016 to 2019, winning once in 2017.
+The Buffalo Beauts earned the most appearances in the Isobel Cup championship, with four straight appearances from 2016 to 2019, winning once in 2017.

 The 2020 Isobel Cup championship between the Boston Pride and Minnesota Whitecaps was originally postponed due to the COVID-19 pandemic, and was later canceled outright.
 The league announced that no champion would be named for the season.

 Boston was the only team to win the Isobel Cup in consecutive seasons, achieving the feat in 2020–21 and 2021–22.
 The Toronto Six were the final Isobel Cup champions with the league ceasing operations following the 2022–23 PHF season.